ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 * `value.path`: the path to the opi file (relative to the resources folder)
 * `value.description`: description which is shown in target details
 * `value.macros.macro.name`: name of macro in OPI
 * `value.macro.macro.description`: description of macro value which appears in target details when user clicks on the macro.
-For the macro that contains the IOC name, please provide an example of actual IOC name in brackets.
+For a macro that contains the IOC name please provide an example with the actual IOC name in brackets.

-You can specify which icon should appear in the synoptic with the file `uk.ac.stfc.isis.ibex.ui.devicescreeens/ComponentIcons.java`.
+You can specify which icon should appear in the synoptic with the file `uk.ac.stfc.isis.ibex.ui.devicescreens/ComponentIcons.java`.
 If you need to add new icons for the synoptic, these are under `uk.ac.stfc.isis.ibex.ui.devicescreens/icons` (both big icons for the actual synoptic and thumbnails for the synoptic editor).
 Please follow [these guidelines](Synoptic-Icons) when creating new synoptic icons.